fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

 CRUD controllers usually used for APIs.
 Created via make:resource not make:controller.
 275. OAuth authentication support
 Use passport
-277. Task queue
+277. Jobs and Queues
-     jobs and queues
+Jobs are background operations.
+Queues a
 279. Database seeds. seed the dv
 280. API version. give version to api.
 281. Mailing list functionality